izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 After generating tests, run them and fix any immediate failures.
 ```

-The magic happens in that last line—agent mode will actually execute the tests and iteratively fix issues.
+The magic happens in that last line - agent mode will actually execute the tests and iteratively fix issues.
 This catches problems like missing imports, incorrect mock configurations, or assertion errors that would otherwise require manual debugging.

 **Step 2: Parameterized Test Generation**